 Spouses required to pay alimony are expected to deliver payments every month.
 Unfortunately, many people have been affected financially due to the coronavirus outbreak.
 If you’ve been affected financially during this time, you might not have enough to pay your spousal support.
 However, failing to pay for spousal support can lead to serious consequences.
-Our Pasadena spousal support attorneys explain what happens if you don’t pay spousal support.
+Our Pasadena spousal support advocates explain what happens if you don’t pay spousal support.

 Consequences of Not Making Alimony Payments